ebahapo/riscv-elf-psabi-doc/riscv-elf.md

-_S-Type_    | Specifies a field as the immediate field in an S-type instruction _U-Type_    | Specifies a field as the immediate field in an U-type instruction _J-Type_    | Specifies a field as the immediate field in a J-type instruction _U+J-Type_  | Specifies a field as the immediate field in an U-type and a J-type instruction
+_S-Type_    | Specifies a field as the immediate field in an S-type instruction _U-Type_    | Specifies a field as the immediate field in an U-type instruction _J-Type_    | Specifies a field as the immediate field in a J-type instruction _U+J-Type_  | Specifies a field as the immediate fields in a U-type and J-type instruction pair

 ### Absolute Addresses